restorecommerce/notification-srv/README.md

 - exposure of all previously mentioned gRPC endpoints
 - implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which
 provides endpoints for retrieving the system status and version information.
 These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
+- stores the offset values for Kafka topics at regular intervals to [Redis](https://redis.io/).

 ## Usage